Skip to main content

 EOF

-# Create a token with the monitoring policy
+# Create a token bound to that policy

 vault token create -policy=otel-monitor -period=768h